 When you upload a file to a course page, it goes into the System Files for your course.
-Moodle does not provide a tool for managing those files.
-If you delete the link to a file from your course home page, it deletes the file from Moodle.
-Be sure you have a backup on your own computer or stored online, for example in Box at UMass Amherst or Apps at UMass Amherst (Google) Drive.
+If you delete the link to a file from your course home page, the recycling bin will contain the items deleted for seven days.
+You will be able to restore the items during this period, including activities that contain student data.
+Be sure you also have a backup on your own computer or stored online, for example in OneDrive at UMass Amherst, Online File Storage & Collaboration

 The Gradebook in Moodle has many built-in functions.

 The Moodle Gradebook is a powerful tool that provides instructors with the ability to do complex calculations and organize student grades in a variety of ways.
-You can mark tasks as extra credit, drop the lowest score(s) from a category, ignore blank grades in a category if the work is optional, and sum up the total score in a given category (e.g. all quizzes) and make it a percentage of a final grade.
+You can mark tasks as extra credit, drop the lowest score(s) from a category, ignore blank grades in a category if the work is optional, and aggregate the scores in a given category (e.g. all quizzes) and make it a percentage of a final grade.
 For more, see An Overview of the Moodle Gradebook.

-Only the instructor can post to the News Forum for a course.
+Only the instructor and TAs can post to Announcements for a course.
 When they do, an email copy of that post is automatically sent to everyone enrolled in the course.
-See Use the Moodle News Forum for Announcements
+See Course Announcements in Moodle.

 Moodle sends email notifications for some activities.